adamsorbie/unix_course-2020-02-14/README.md

 $ mkdir my_first_folder
 ```

-In Unix and often many programming languages "No
+In Unix-based shells and often many programming languages "No
 news is good news."
 The command successfully created the folder
 `my_first_folder`.
 You can check by calling `ls`, but `mkdir` did
 not tell you this.
 If you do not get a message this _usually_ means